A VSO during illness: what is and isn't allowed?

 What is a VSO?

-A settlement agreement (VSO) is a termination agreement between employer and employee.
-It brings the employment contract to an end by mutual agreement, without the intervention of a judge or UWV.
-Both parties must agree to its contents.
+A settlement agreement (VSO) is a termination agreement between an employer and an employee.
+But what exactly is a VSO in legal terms?
+It is a document that brings the employment contract to an end by mutual agreement, without the involvement of a court or the UWV.
+Both parties must agree to the terms of the VSO.

 When is a VSO an option?